Nikola-Ver/Remote-computer-shutdown/README.md

 ### Setting autorun on computer startup

 - If you want to set automatic startup, then moved the folder with the program to the C drive.
 Then hold down the Win button and press the R button, enter "shell:startup" in the field that appears, press Enter.
-Then move there the file called setAutoStart (setAutoStart.vbs) from the program files (Remote-computer-shutdown, Remote-computer-shutdown\setAutoStart.vbs).
+Then move there the file called Remote-computer-shutdown (Remote-computer-shutdown.vbs) from the program files (Remote-computer-shutdown, Remote-computer-shutdown\Remote-computer-shutdown.vbs).
 The program will now start automatically

 #### Step by step in photos